lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 }
 ```

-it works right?
+It works, right?
 Well.. not quite.
 For these examples, I run one application
 instance so the local store contains _all_ of the state.
 Let's see what happens
 if we add one more instance.
-To keep it simple, we run both instances on the
+To keep it simple, I run both instances on the same
-same machine so the INSTANCE_ID determines the name of the state directory:
+machine so the INSTANCE_ID determines the name of the state directory:

 ```sh
 SERVER_PORT=8081 INSTANCE_ID=1 java -jar build/libs/interactive-queries-0.0.1-SNAPSHOT.jar
 ```

-The app will go into rebalancing state while the coordinator assigns partitions
+After a quick rebalancing process, both apps are in running state and we can
-to the new instance.
-Once that's done, we hit the endpoint on both instances:
+test the endopint again:

 ```sh
 http localhost:8080/search query=kafka